zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 algorithm detects which side the rating is on, it makes a prediction or passes the comment to the next classifier to make a more precise prediction.

+Results demonstrated that with my developed algorithm, there was an increase in accuracy of some 3%.
+After my classifier with ensemble methods received hyperparameter tuning, there was another increase in accuracy of almost 1%.
+Altogether my classifier makes predictions with accuracy that is 2.9-4% higher than that of the accuracy achieved by SVM on its own.

 ```python